ITV Sport Channel: ITV Sport Channel

-In June 2000, ONdigital successfully outbid BSkyB for the rights to show live matches from The Football League and the League Cup, for a massive £315m over three seasons, at least five times more than any broadcaster had previously bid for it and April 2001 was the announcement of a stand-alone subscription channel, the ITV Sport Channel, to host these rights, along with the Champions League coverage that OnDigital had been showing.
+In June 2000, ONdigital successfully outbid BSkyB for the rights to show live matches from The Football League and the League Cup, for a massive £315m over three seasons, at least five times more than any broadcaster had previously bid for it and in April 2001, a stand-alone subscription channel, the ITV Sport Channel, was announced to broadcast the matches, along with the Champions League coverage that ONdigital had been showing.
+The launch of the channel coincided with the rebranding of ONdigital to ITV Digital.

 The ITV Sport Channel officially launched on 11 August 2001 with Manchester City v Watford in the First Division as the game shown.
 The channel was also available on NTL cable but it did not broadcast on Sky or on Telewest.

 The former ONsport 1 and ONsport 2 networks were renamed as ITV Sport Plus and ITV Sport Select, and remained exclusive to the service.
 ITV Sport Select showed the on-demand Premier League football matches from Sky Sports and ITV Sport Plus was available without additional charge to allow viewers to watch a match or sport event if there was a scheduling conflict.

+On 27 July 2001, the channel launched in the two SMG areas in most of Scotland, then on 22 January 2002, in Northern Ireland.